SYPF 2026 – Updated August 2025

-Indy Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and eight other funders in Marion County.
-For summer 2023, the fund awarded $3,361,800 to support 224 programs, with an average grant size of $15,008.
+Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and eight other funders in Marion County.
+For summer 2024, the fund awarded $3.9 million to support 242 programs, with an average grant size of $16,155.
 Since 1995, the funding collaborative has awarded more than $58 million to support summer youth programs for Marion County youth.

 The Indianapolis Foundation and Lilly Endowment Inc. manage its grantmaking and other activities.

-Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc.; Arthur Dean Family Foundation; City of Indianapolis DMD; Indiana University Health; Lilly Endowment Inc.; Nina Mason Pulliam Charitable Trust; The Clowes Fund Inc.; The Indianapolis Foundation; and The Indianapolis Foundation Library Fund
+Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc., City of Indianapolis DMD, Cummins, Lilly Endowment Inc., Nina Mason Pulliam Charitable Trust, The Clowes Fund Inc., The Indianapolis Foundation, and The Indianapolis Foundation Library Fund

 How It Works